 This is why we believe that the multidisciplinary requirement was devised to keep us out of Birk Knowes, most probably as a form of revenge for informing the land owners of SNH’s failure to protect the site.

 As we had other obligations, we sporadically had contact with SNH about access.

 In 2006 we asked again about the status of Birk Knowes.
-This was Colin MacFadyen’s response:
+This was SNH’s response:

-Here he repeated the multidisciplinary requirement.
-But, he now seems to relegate us to the status of casual collectors, and once again makes no effort to accommodate our research.
+Here SNH repeated the multidisciplinary requirement.
+But, they now seem to relegate us to the status of casual collectors, and once again makes no effort to accommodate our research.

 For the time being we regarded Birk Knowes as too much bother to be worth pursuing.
-It was clear to us that SNH was using a passive-aggressive tactic to keep us out of Birk Knowes, we also did not have the necessary evidence to show that we had specifically been targeted.
+It was clear to us that SNH was using a passive-aggressive tactic to keep us out of Birk Knowes.
+We also did not have the necessary evidence to show that we had specifically been targeted.

 We therefore let the matter rest for the time being and turned our focus to other localities.

-However, by 2015 we had described a new species of fish from elsewhere in Scotland.
+However, by 2015 we had described a new fish species from elsewhere in Scotland.
 We found out that it is closely related to Jamoytius, which is the fish after which the Birk Knowes locality owes its other name: The Jamoytius Horizon.
 The new fish showed that Jamoytius had been misinterpreted, so we wished to work on it.
 As the Jamoytius material housed in museums has been thoroughly described, was on an overdue loan at that moment, and an intact specimen has never been found, we required new material.
-Specifically, we needed nodular material (=preserved in a calcium carbonate concretion) due to its superior preservation.

 Therefore, in 2016 we applied to SNH for a permit to access Birk Knowes.
 We hoped that those keeping us out of Birk Knowes had drifted into retirement, which is what had just happened to Alan McKirdy.
 A research proposal was sent to Susan Davies, acting CEO of SNH.
 Our request was dealt with by an Operations Manager.